amarula/git-training/git-training/git.md

 <div class="center">

 -   Use `git log` while on different branches to see their respective commit histories.
--   `git log main..feature-x` to see commits unique to feature-x
+-   `git log main...feature-x` to see commits unique to feature-x

 </div>